JB Brown Criminal Trial Practice Logo

 Contact us immediately for a free consultation about your case.

-Capital murder represents the most severe homicide charge in Alabama.
-It consists of an intentional murder plus specific aggravating circumstances defined by statute.
+Capital murder is the most severe homicide charge in Alabama.
+It consists of an intentional murder plus specific aggravating circumstances.
+In Alabama, certain scenarios elevate a murder charge to capital murder, including:

 • Murder during a first-degree robbery or attempted robbery